maboiteaspam/dns-via-dht/README.md

 - add continuous testing
 - provide a dns server implementation for quick setup
 - adjust timeout on dns lookup, and known dns
+- check how to responds a sort of 404 DNS not found.

 ##### to make it better